AdvanceFTeam/Replit-Discord-Bot/README.md

 # Info
 This project provides a fully functional Discord bot with useful commands for your server.
-We designed it to be easily customizable and modifiable to meet your specific requirements.
+We designed it to be easily customizable and modifiable to meet your specific requirements for REPLIT.

 # Installation on Replit
 1. To get started with the Discord bot and install the necessary packages for your Replit project, follow these simple steps: